satish-shrestha-4u/SQL_Practice_Challenges_Beginner_to_Advanced/sql_challenges/magist/README.md

 # Magist SQL Challenges

 This folder contains SQL practice challenges based on the Magist database schema.
+(Used in other projects/refer to other projects)

 Topics Covered
 The challenges are related to topics such as filtering, sorting, aggregations, grouping, joins, CASE statements, subqueries, functions, and basic maths operations in SQL.